-If the format of a BASIC function specifies an argument of a particular data type, BASIC converts the actual argument supplied to the specified data type.
-For example, if you supply an integer argument to a function that expects a floating-point number, BASIC converts the argument to a floating-point number.
+If the format of a VSI BASIC for OpenVMS function specifies an argument of a particular data type, VSI BASIC for OpenVMS converts the actual argument supplied to the specified data type.
+For example, if you supply an integer argument to a function that expects a floating-point number, VSI BASIC for OpenVMS converts the argument to a floating-point number.
 Floating-point arguments that are passed to integer functions are truncated, not rounded.

-The following sections discuss the BASIC built-in numeric functions.
+The following sections discuss the VSI BASIC for OpenVMS built-in numeric functions.

-11.1.1.1 ABS Function
+10.1.1.1.
+ABS Function